nichol92/My-Projects/README.md

 # To-Do List
 Finish code to build the packet<br />
 use sockets to send the packets to the victim<br />
-add commandline arguments for selecting packet properties for ip etc<br />
+Add commandline arguments for selecting packet properties for ip etc<br />